Spay or Neuter Clinic Details

 - Neutering is the surgical removal of the reproductive glands of the male animal.

 - Dogs should be spayed or neutered by 6 months of age.
-For cats we recommend 4 months.
+Palm Beach County Ordinance 98-22 requires cats to be spayed or neutered and micro-chipped by four months of age unless medically contraindicated.
 Older animals can be treated as long as they are in good health.

 - All sterilization surgery at the Peggy Adams Animal Rescue League is performed under general anesthesia by a licensed veterinarian.